Geles Cabrera: Personal life

-Artistry
+Work

-Her sculpture focuses on the female body in modular shapes.
+Cabrera's sculptures focus on the female body in modular shapes.
 Common themes include love, loneliness and being a mother.
-First working in clay, metal and stone based on prehistoric art, she uses clear lines to emphasize the human form´s eroticism.
-Later, she began using newspaper as an artistic material.
+Her work was also inspired by the experimental dance that she had studied.
+First working in clay, metal and stone based on prehistoric art, she used clear lines to emphasize the human form's eroticism.
+She experimented with a variety of materials, including wood, plant fibers and bronze.
+Her signature material was black or gray volcanic stone, as it is also used in indigenous building.
+She liked its "raw dimension", leaving it unpolished.

+Cabrera gave her sculptures gestural poses, textures, and the suggestion of movements.
+She later also turned to large collaborative art projects for public spaces and used plexiglass, papier-mâché and newspaper as materials.

-Geles Cabrera Sculpture Museum
+Museo Escultórico Geles Cabrera

-In 1966 she founded a free museum for sculpture called the Museo Escultório, next to her husband’s clinic.
+In 1966 she founded a free museum for sculpture called the Museo Escultórico, next to her husband's clinic.
 She maintained this museum for forty years with her earnings from teaching.
+She meant it to present works by other artists, but it evolved into an exhibition of more than 50 sculptures by her.
+Cabrera described the museum as "the communication of art and sculpture to the people, to the community.
+Here there are no signs that say 'don't touch'."
+One of the touchable sculptures is a swing, which when ridden produces a human heartbeat.
+Admission to the museum was free.

-Today it is the Museo Escultórico Geles Cabrera, the first museum dedicated to sculpture from the Americas, but it is practically unknown.
+Cabrera operated the museum until 2006.
+Today it is the Museo Escultórico Geles Cabrera, a museum dedicated to sculpture from the Americas, but it is little known.
 It contains a permanent collection of Mexican sculpture in various materials including sixty pieces by Cabrera from 1948.
-Cabrera describes the museum as “the communication of art and sculpture to the people, to the community.
-Here there are no signs that say “don’t touch.”
-One of the touchable sculptures is a swing, which when ridden produces a human heartbeat.
-Many of the museum’s visitors are children coming as part of classes from school.
+Many of the museum's visitors are school children.
+Pieces from the collection were exhibited in New York City in 2022, by the Americas Society.